GabrielEdogawa/gabrieledogawa.github.io/_projects/1_project.md

  As this is the first open-source package I developed, the coding style was not well regularized and the performance was not optimized.
 NREL used this package to work for a DOE SETO-funded project called MIDAS-Solar.
 It developed both a multi-timescale grid simulation model and an integrated photovoltaic (PV) model to seamlessly simulate solar PV variability and its impact on power system operations from economic scheduling timescales (day-ahead to hours) to dynamic response analysis (seconds to sub-seconds).
 For scheduling with very high levels of inverter-based resources (IBRs), up to and including 100%, stability of grid controls was evaluated through targeted electromagnetic transient (EMT) simulations and power hardware-in-the-loop simulations of key transient events at key schedule points.
 NREL has a [detailed description page](https://www.nrel.gov/grid/midas.html) to disseminate this.

-My work was focusing on developing the MIDAS-Scheduling package and all the other stuffs NREL did were still conducted via commercial software like [PSSE](https://new.siemens.com/global/en/products/energy/energy-automation-and-smart-grid/pss-software/pss-e.html) and [PSCAD](https://www.pscad.com/).
+My work was focusing on developing the MIDAS-Scheduling package and the other stuffs NREL did were partially conducted via commercial software like [PSSE](https://new.siemens.com/global/en/products/energy/energy-automation-and-smart-grid/pss-software/pss-e.html) and [PSCAD](https://www.pscad.com/).
 Due to proprietary information limit, I could not say much about the details for MIDAS-Solar.

 Here is the framework for MIDAS-Scheduling:
 <div class="row justify-content-sm-center">